bowman2001/perplexdoc/content/doc/page/navigation/index.md

 : are ordered by their `weight`.
 This is the one additional mandatory parameter we need to fill with a decimal number.

 News, blog, and article postings
-: are ordered by the publishing `date` which is mandatory for all pages anyway.
+: are usually ordered by the publishing `date` which is mandatory for all pages anyway.
+We have the option to add a `weight` number which takes precedence, then.

 ## Order of pages